 Authors Michael and Lana Law live in Ontario and spend time each summer tent camping across the province.

-Ontario, with its diverse landscapes, is one of the best places to camp in Canada.
-Lakes, beaches, forests, rocks, and trees all combine to make for an enchanting trip whether it's your first time or 100th.
+Maybe because we live here, we're biased, but with the province's diverse landscapes and warm summer weather, we feel Ontario is one of the best places to camp in Canada.
+Lakes, beaches, forests, and the rocky landscape of the Canadian Shield all combine to make for an enchanting camping trip.

 Campgrounds in Ontario Provincial Parks are well set up for outdoor adventures.
 Reservations are easy to make (but you need to plan ahead), sites are well maintained, and facilities are modern.

 Ontario's parks open up opportunities for a variety of interests.
 Boating, hiking, swimming, you name it, you'll probably find it at one of these parks.
 They also do a good job of educating visitors on the history, flora, and fauna of each park.
 Be sure to take in a free naturalist-led Discovery Program if you get a chance.

 Parks have varying levels of services, but generally, you'll always find flushing toilets, running water, and electric sites.
 Some campgrounds even have hot showers, laundromats, and concessionaires selling supplies.